sunfounder/sunfounder-uno-and-mega-kit/docs/source/pictoblox/projects.rst

 In each project, there are very detailed steps to teach you how to build the circuit and how to program it step by step to achieve the final result.

-Of course, if you want to open the script directly to run it, you can refer to :ref:`Download the Code` and we have uploaded all the code to github.
+Of course, you can also first download the complete code package and then open the corresponding script in PictoBlox to run it.

+Here is the complete code package for this Kit.

+* :download:`SunFounder Uno Mega Kit Code<https://github.com/sunfounder/sunfounder-uno-and-mega-kit/archive/refs/heads/master.zip>`

 Once the download is complete, unzip it.
 Refer to :ref:`Stage Mode` to run individual scripts directly.